AtrCheema/SeqMetrics/paper/paper.md

 # Graphical User Interface
 The SeqMetrics graphical user interface (GUI) offers a user-friendly and intuitive platform for seamless error calculation.
-This interface is built and deployed using streamlit.
-There are 2 ways of providing input in GUI.
+This interface is built and deployed using streamlit at https://seqmetrics.streamlit.app .
+There are 2 ways of providing input in this web-based GUI.
 The first method includes providing it the input data arrays by copying and pasting the true and predicted arrays (Fig. 2).
 Another way is by importing CSV or Excel /files into the interface (Fig 3).
 This streamlines the process of entering true and predicted